Kairotic/mistakes/mathematikal.md

-Some of these patterns when combined with muted colours, have in the past been used as a type of camouflage – and are classified into District Checks[] for use in hunting in Lowland Scotland.
+Some of these patterns when combined with muted colours, have in the past been used as a type of camouflage – and are classified into District Checks [citation needed] for use in hunting in Lowland Scotland.

-A few lines of Scheme calculate and print the colours of an arbitrarily sized weave, by using lists of warp and weft as input.
+The first weaving codes prototype I made was during the Mathematickal Arts workshop at FoAM Brussels [citation needed].
+A few lines of Scheme calculate and print the colours of an arbitrarily sized plain weave, by using lists of warp and weft yarn as input.

     ; return warp or weft, dependant on the position (define (stitch x y warp weft)